BitTorrent - the revolutionary file sharing technology

 That was enough.
 With power comes great responsibility.
 In December 2005 the Motion Picture Association of America (MPAA) filed a suit against websites that served as a hub for BitTorrent seekers.
 The reason being that a lot of the BitTorrent content is copyrighted dvds.
 The MPAA feels that by targeting major BitTorrent website they can stifle the BitTorrent community.
 But once again this falls into a grey area because MPAA wanted to get rid of BitTorrent technology altogether.
 Many of these websites are falling under fire from those that feel their utopian society do cause more harm than good.
 Never sit on the fence, take your side.

-More in this category: What is cloud computing? ยป
+More in this category: Introduction to the Internet of Things ยป